Logging

 Error - Only errors are logged.

-Debug Output type Error logs errors only.
-The ERROR type is displayed in red in VSCode.
+Debug output type Error only logs errors.
+In VSCode, the ERROR type is displayed in red.

 Info - Log process

-Debug outputs of type Info log processes.
-The Info type contains the outputs of the Error type.
+Debug output type info log processes.
+The Info type contains the Error type output.
 In VSCode, the INFO type is displayed in green.

 Test sensor error

-To stop test sensor error, the exact same URL is called up again.
-The first sensor has the ID 0, the second the ID 1 and the third the ID 2.
-In the URL, only the last 0 must be replaced by the desired sensor ID.
+To fix the sensor error, the exact same URL is accessed again.
+The first sensor has ID 0, the second has ID 1 and the third has ID 2.
+In the URL you only need to replace the last 0 with the desired sensor ID.

 Logging with Microsoft VSCode

 Microsoft VSCode can be set up for logging in just a few steps.
-It is not necessary to install Microsoft VSCode, the portable version is sufficient.
+There is no need to install Microsoft VSCode; the portable version is sufficient.

-Unzip the ZIP file into a directory of your choice.
-Change to the directory in the file explorer and create a folder with the name data.
-The data folder sets MS VScode to portable mode and can be used without installation.
+Extract the ZIP file into any directory.
+Go to the directory in file explorer and create a folder called data.
+The data folder puts MS VScode in portable mode and can be used without installation.

-The Serial Monitor extension is required for logging in VScode.
-Click on the Extensions button on the left-hand side and enter "serial monitor" in the search field.
+The Serial Monitor extension is required in VScode for logging.
+Click on the Extensions button on the left and enter “serial monitor” in the search field.

 Install the Serial Monitor extension from Microsoft.
 The serial monitor is included in the Output display.
-Click on output in the view menu or open the output with the key combination Ctrl Shift U. The Extensions display can be shown or hidden by clicking on the Extension button.
+Click on the output item in the view menu or open the output with the Ctrl Shift U key combination.
+The Extensions display can be hidden or shown by clicking on the Extension button.
 Now click on the Serial Monitor tab in the Output window.
-Now just select the COM port and set the baud rate to 115200.
+Now all you have to do is select the COM port and set the baud rate to 115200.
 Logging is started with the Start Monitoring button.

 Last updated